-To edit an Exception List
+To edit an Exception List:

-1. Using the Dictionary Find Tool, select the language specific Exception List.
+1 In Dictionary Manager, select to display all exception lists and select the language specific Exception List to edit.
 The Exception List displays:

-NOTE: If the language you want to edit does not appear, please see Create a New Exception List on page 30.
+Note: If the language you want to edit does not appear, please see Create a New Exception List on page 33.

-- 2. Click Add a line.
-A new line appends to the bottom of the list. - 3.
-In the Stems column, enter the preferred stemmed form of the word. - 4.
-In the Tokens column, enter the word as it appears in a user query.
+- 2 Click Add a line.
+A new line appends to the bottom of the list. - 3 In the Stems column, enter the preferred stemmed form of the word. - 4 In the Tokens column, enter the word as it appears in a user query.
 Using a comma to separate the words, you may enter more than one form per stem.
 A token consisting of multiple parts may be added to the Exception List if the associated stem consists of the same number of words.